kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 jqXHR is basically the traditional `XMLHttpRequest` browser object wrapped in a specific jQuery API.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.

-An important part of this API are _jQuery Promises_ which are part of jQuery's _Deffered_ object.
-This guide focuses on using Promises and not Deffereds, but Deffereds are useful so it's good to understand them...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deferreds">read the jQuery documentation to learn more about jQuery Deferreds</a>.
+An important part of this API are _jQuery Promises_ which are part of jQuery's _Deferred_ object.
+This guide focuses on using Promises and not Deferreds, but Deferreds are useful so it's good to understand them...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deferreds">read the jQuery documentation to learn more about jQuery Deferreds</a>.

 <a name="what-is-a-javascript-promise"></a>
 <h4 class="h4-guide">What is a Promise?</h4>